centre-for-humanities-computing/danish-foundation-models/docs/index.md

 ##  Open-source Development with Privacy-Focused Data Handling

 In our commitment to advancing open-source development, we strongly emphasise the ethical handling of data, particularly when it involves personally sensitive information or material under copyright.
-This ensures that we share as much as possible while protecting privacy and adhering to copyright laws.
+This ensures that we share as much as possible while protecting privacy.

 To achieve this, our project is structured to differentiate between data that can be shared openly and that which cannot.
-This demarcation is documented through detailed datasheets and training logs, hereby ensuring transparency and accountability in our processes.
+This demarcation is documented through detailed datasheets and training logs, hereby ensuring transparency in our processes.

-Additionally, we prioritize the security of the data during its processing and training phases.
-All data is stored on UCloud, a platform that upholds the highest standards in information security management.
-This commitment to data security is exemplified by UCloud's adherence to ISO27001, a globally recognized standard, ensuring that our data handling practices meet rigorous international criteria.
+Additionally, we prioritise the security of the data during its processing and training phases.
+All data is stored on UCloud, a platform that upholds the recognised highest standards in information security management.
+This commitment to data security is exemplified by UCloud's adherence to ISO27001, a globally recognised standard, ensuring that our data handling practices meet rigorous international criteria.
 For more information on our security measures, please visit UCloud's security [documentation](https://docs.cloud.sdu.dk/intro/security.html).

 ![](_static/structure.png)